-4.10 Adult Protection
+4.16 Adult Protection

 The volume of referrals to social work teams has steadily increased in each quarter of the last few years.
 The number of contacts in June 2015 was around 10% higher than 12 months previous.
-The staffing complement of the team has not increased in recent years and staff continue to manage increasing workloads.
+Staff continue to manage these increasing workloads.

 The increasing workloads have included a significant rise in the number of adult protection concerns received.
-In July 2105, there were 149 Adult Welfare Concerns raised and 88 Adult Protection Concerns.
+In July 2015, there were 149 Adult Welfare Concerns raised and 88 Adult Protection Concerns.
 Each of these requires initial investigation by frontline staff and many will progress further.
-Changes in the approach taken by Police Scotland means that, on a like for like basis, the annual volume of referrals rose from 1734 in 2013/14 to 2522 in 2014/15, an increase of 45%.